Canadian Cousin Researches Brothers George and

 Additionally, Susan Ford Bales, the daughter of President Gerald and Betty Ford and recently appointed president of the Betty Ford Clinic; Harry Truman grandson Clifton Daniel; and Jennifer Sayles Harville, great-granddaughter of Calvin and Grace Coolidge, will discuss their personal experiences and intimate recollections of life as presidential progeny.

-information about the symposium and background information about the speakers
+additional information about the symposium and background information

 Harlan-Lincoln Womens Biography

 Harlan Record co-editor C. J. Kings four-generation biography of the Harlan-Lincoln women will be unveiled just in time for the Hildene symposium this summer.
 It will soon be available on the <www.harlanfamily.org> Web site.